Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues are highly specific and descriptive, using excellent paraphrases like 'sequential images to simulate movement' and 'illusion of life on screen'.
-They avoid any hint of the answer word 'Animation' or its variations.
-The clues offer diverse angles on the concept, from the technical process to the imaginative possibilities.
+The informed clues are generally good, focusing on the visual and motion aspects of animation.
+Some could be slightly more distinct from each other, but they effectively point to the correct answer without using keywords.

 ✅ Strengths:
 - Generally specific and relate to correct answer